Grant Taylor (skateboarder): Professional skateboarding

 Taylor is "goofy"-footed and attained professional status in 2009, shortly after his acclaimed appearance in Nike SB's skateboard film, Debacle.
 He is recognized as representing the epitome of a new breed of skateboarder, blending contemporary style with the older traditions of skateboarding.
 He is known for his versatile riding, not shying away from various forms of skateboarding.
 He was born in Atlanta, Georgia and currently resides in Los Angeles, California.

 Sponsors

-Taylor's sponsors are Monster Energy Drink, Anti-Hero, Independent, Volcom, Stratosphere Skateshop, Shake Junt, Nike SB, Modus and Spitfire.
+Taylor's sponsors are Monster Energy Drink, Anti-Hero, Independent, Thrasher Magazine, Volcom, Stratosphere Skateshop, Shake Junt, Nike SB, Modus and Spitfire.

 Contest history

 Along with members of the Nike SB Team, Taylor won Thrasher's "King of The Road" contest in 2010 and also participated in the 2011 competition.

 Grant also won the silver medal in the skateboard park competition for the 2014 summer X-Games in Austin, TX.

 2011 Skater of the Year

 In 2011, Grant won one of skateboarding's most coveted awards, Thrasher Magazine Skater of The Year award.
 Grant won the award over other stand out skaters of 2011, including Nyjah Huston and Dennis Busenitz.
 Several reasons attribute to Grant's award of Skater of the Year.
 At the outset of 2011, Grant attained to back-to-back covers (January & February) for Thrasher magazine, an attribute previously only held by professional skateboarder Neil Blender.
 2011 also marked the second year Grant would attend the Thrasher King of the Road contest tour event and his second Thrasher Skate Rock tour.
 While other contenders for the Skater of the Year award were taking the more traditional route of competing in contest after contest, and seeking mainstream attention from the skateboarding world, Grant utilized the more traditional and humble modes of coverage, mainly sticking to print magazines, video footage and word-of-mouth.
 In honor of Grant winning the skater of the year award his primary and longest serving sponsor Volcom released a statement and tribute to Taylor, “These last few years Grant put it in hyper drive, truly a calculated adrenalin junky in constant attack mode.
 We are simply pleased as punch that Grant is now Thrasher Magazine's SKATER of the YEAR!
 Being alongside him, watching him grow up and become who he is today has been nothing short of incredible.
 We at VOLCOM all say Congratulations and wish you the best”.
 Grant's professional shoe sponsor, Nike SB, also honored his achievement of what could be considered skate boarding's most prestigious award by designing limited run team edition 2 shoes.
 The team editions 2's are black suede, featuring a Skater of the Year ’11 and are showcased in a luxuriously engraved wooden shoe box.
 Only Grant, friends and family were awarded with the shoes.